shirtsgroup/physical_validation/doc/userguide.rst

 Installation
 ============

-The latest version is available at `github page`_.
+The latest version is available at the `github page`_.
 Once you downloaded or cloned the repository, simply type
 ::